 Users hated it.
-Facebook became ‘Stalkerbook’ as a sizeable proportion of the site’s 12 million users threatened to decamp for MySpace.
+Facebook was branded ‘Stalkerbook’ as a sizeable proportion of the site’s 12 million users threatened to decamp for MySpace.
 But News Feed stayed.
 It was only after the introduction of the News Feed that Facebook took off.
 Twitter launched the following year with a News Feed and nothing else.
 Since then, it has become standard practice on social media sites to feature a feed or stream that compiles everything that people are doing in one place.
 The all-in feed has become central to the social media experience.

 The News Feed works because it taps into the logic of gift culture.
 News Feed turned Facebook into a gift economy.
 Make no mistake: this is precisely what Mark Zuckerberg aimed to achieve.